B2B homepage structure isn’t about following a template. It’s about guiding visitors through a logical journey from awareness to action.

 Every element should have a clear place in the hierarchy.
 Nothing should compete with your primary message or CTA.

-Purpose: Answer “what is this?” in 3 seconds
+Purpose: Answer “what is this?” in three seconds.

 Essential elements: